DCtheTall/hands-on-machine-learning/README.md

 - Implementing an augmented version of LeNet-5 using TensorFlow.
 - Training a CNN to classify the MNIST dataset with over 99% accuracy.

+### Chapter 14: Recurrent Neural Networks

+#### `RecurrentNeuralNetworks.ipynb`

+- Recurrent neural networks (RNNs).
+- Recurrent neurons.
+- Implementing recurrent neurons in TensorFlow.
+- Static unrolling through time with TensorFlow.
+- Dynamic unrolling through time with TensorFlow's `BasicRNNCell`.
+- Handling variable input sequence lengths in TensorFlow.
+- Handling variable output sequence lengths.
+- Backpropagation through time (BPTT).
+- Training a sequence classifier with TensorFlow.
+- Training a model to predict time series.
+- Generating new sequences with creative RNNs.
+- Deep RNNs and TensorFlow's `MultiRNNCell`.
+- Creating a deep RNN across devices.
+- Applying dropout while training an RNN.
+- The difficulty of training RNNs for long sequences.
+- Truncated backpropagation through time.
+- Long Short-Term Memory (LSTM) cell.
+- TensorFlow's `BasicLSTMCell`.
+- Peephole connections.
+- Gated Recurrent Unit (GRU) cell.
+- TensorFlow's `GRUCell`.
+- Natural language processing (NLP).
+- Word embeddings.
+- Computing embeddings using TensorFlow.
+- Defining a model graph for sequence-to-sequence machine translation using TensorFlow.

+#### `Exercises.ipynb`

+- Embedded Reber grammars.
+- Training a model to classify if a sequence is a Reber grammar using TensorFlow.
+- Training a model for the "How Much Did it Rain II" Kaggle competition.
+- Developing a Spanish-to-English translation system using TensorFlow.

 ## Papers Cited

 ### Artificial Neural Networks